-Tillerson Calls For Indefinite US Military Presence In Syria In Bid To Topple Assad
+Tillerson Calls For Indefinite US Military Presence In Syria To Remove Assad

 The speech represents the most comprehensive case Tillerson has ever made for a lasting US military presence in the war-torn country and marks a departure from language drafted between the US and Russian officials in Vietnam in November.

-It is likely to revive debate in Congress between staunch advocates of regime change and those who fear an open-ended commitment to a US presence in Syria.
+The remarks also are a significant departure from President Donald Trump's campaign rhetoric, which maintained that the only objective the US should have in Syria is fighting ISIS, and are likely to revive debates in Congress between staunch advocates of regime change and those who fear an open-ended commitment to a US presence in Syria.

+“What we should do is focus on ISIS.
+We should not be focusing on Syria,” Trump said in October 2016.
+“You’re going to end up in World War III over Syria if we listen to Hillary Clinton."

 A central pillar to Tillerson’s plan, delivered in a speech at Stanford University, is a UN-supervised election that Tillerson predicted would result in new leadership.